Nations harboring terrorists ‘don’t have sovereignty’ Netanyahu says, ‘Every country has right to defend itself’

-After their meeting, both Netanyahu and Rubio made statements to the press, with Netanyahu first thanking Rubio for coming to Jerusalem.
+Following their meeting, both Netanyahu and Rubio provided statements to the press, with Netanyahu first thanking Rubio for coming to Jerusalem.

 “Mr. Secretary, Marco, your visit to our eternal and undivided capital Jerusalem is a powerful affirmation of a powerful bond,” Netanyahu began.